Varsha-m1/SARmet_Task2/README.md

 2. During the display of the real time feed, you will observe a lag in display of this real time feed.
 Suggest methods to overcome this lag and implement one of them.

 3. Find the image named **720x1280.jpg** in the repository.
-Perform rotation around the X Axis and Y Axis and save as two different images.
+Flip the images around the X Axis and Y Axis and save as two different images.
 Thereafter, **subtract** these two images and save the resultant image.

 4. Use the orginal **720x1280.jpg** image and programmatically crop the image to 240x1280 pixels.
 Use the resultant cropped image to perform edge detection with any of the algorithms you prefer.
 (Mention the algorithm you use)